tildearrow/furnace/extern/klattsch-cpp/MODIFIED.md

-missing from this klattsch-cpp revision, has been added to the compiled phoneme banks and registry. the text compiler is now optional in CMake so Furnace can omit code it does not use; standalone builds still include it by default. the synthesizer and text compiler source are otherwise unmodified.
+missing from this klattsch-cpp revision, has been added to the compiled phoneme banks and registry. the text compiler is now optional in CMake so Furnace can omit code it does not use; standalone builds still include it by default. the CMake compatibility range has been lowered to 3.5...3.19, with the project description omitted because that argument requires CMake 3.9. the synthesizer and text compiler source are otherwise unmodified.